-This MD&A should be read in conjunction with the REIT's consolidated financial statements and accompanying notes for the period August 12, 2020 to December 31, 2020 prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("the "IASB").
+This MD&A is based on consolidated financial statements prepared by management in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("the "IASB").
+All amounts are stated in thousands of U.S. dollars, unless otherwise noted.